DanEngelbrecht/bikeshed/README.md

 ## Test code dependecies

-Test code has dependencies added as git sub-modules
+Test code has dependencies added as drop-in headers from
  - https://github.com/JCash/jctest for unit test validation

+Test code has dependencies added as git sub-modules from
  - https://github.com/DanEngelbrecht/nadir for threading and syncronization